helm/helm-classic/README.md

 ## Using Helm

-To quickly install a standalone etcd instance:
+To quickly install a redis cluster:

 ```
 $ helm update